 Specific Challenge

 By providing the right intervention to the right person at the right time, personalised medicine can improve quality of life and can help reduce the costs at Member State level.
 It may drive new and faster development processes and products, providing European life sciences industries with a competitive edge that can secure growth and jobs.
 Today, development is uneven across sectors, regions and Member States due to fragmented activities, insufficient communication and lack of commonly accepted solutions.

+General public and Society of patients to be involved to support personalised medicine due their attitudes towards health problems with supporting wellbeing in any health status.
+With the help of different media, to emphasise patients responsibilities for individual health outcome across different countries.

+Coordinate and support establishment of Centres of Excellence for Personalised Medicine.
+Actively involve in coordination and implementation of new strategies accepted by Policy Makers.

 Scope

 Develop and put in place an efficient system for the exchange of information between funders of personalised medicine research approaches.
 Coordinate research and innovation efforts across borders, regions and countries.